Le-Gris/le-gris.github.io/readings.md

 title: Reading List
 layout: work
 ---
-Here is a series of books I have read, some of which I think are must-reads, some with comments and criticisms.
+Here is a non-exhaustive series of books I have read, some of which I think are must-reads, some with comments and criticisms.

 ### Philosophy